 I used to have a 300g Otter and it was colder, bulkier and the seams split.
 Plus the cuffs sucked up water and the insulation in the legs ended up all round my shins with nowt on the thighs.
 Am not a great fan of Weezles having seen a few buoyant ascents with blocked dump valves.
 They don't like getting wet, say if you were a sweaty girl.

-Wow!
-Hadn't budgetted for extra expense of multiple undersuits!
-Might have to re-think suit and opt neo, or tell kids that santa might not be coming this year.
+or tell kids that santa might not be coming this year.

 Best to start dropping hints to the kids now then!